HarryChen1995/Chatctron/README.md

 # Chatctron
 Chatctron is a realtime ios chat application.
 Compared to traditional message app using socket.io, Chatctron is powered by [Google Cloud Firestore](https://firebase.google.com/docs/firestore) (NOSQL database) and provides low-latency communication between clients.
 The app allows users to create accounts and login with their verified emails and passwords.
-After authentications are validated by firebase backend service, users can sync their message data with cloud database in real time.
+After authentications are validated by firebase backend service, users can sync their message data with cloud firestore in real time.

 ## Login and Sign Up Page
 Login Page             |  Sign Up page